Biden vows abortion fight, assails 'extreme' court ruling

 “It was rather impressive to see the commitment the White House and the vice president’s office has had to gather advocates from around the country,” Dorhauer said.

-Dr. Colleen McNicholas, chief medical officer of Planned Parenthood of the St. Louis Region and Southwest Missouri, attended a recent virtual meeting with abortion providers and said she expects “a true health crisis.”
+Dr. Colleen McNicholas, chief medical officer of Planned Parenthood of the St. Louis Region and Southwest Missouri, said she expects “a true health crisis.”

 “I think that we should have been preparing for far longer than we have been,” McNicholas said.
 “Do I think that they recognize that this a problem?
 Yes.
 Do I think that they’re prepared in this moment?
 No.”